burlachenkok/burlachenkok.github.io/_posts/2022-06-07-Sharper-Rates-for-Nonconvex-SGD-with-Client-and-Data-Sampling.md

 published: true
 ---

 The new paper [Sharper Rates and Flexible Framework for Nonconvex SGD with Client and Data Sampling](https://arxiv.org/abs/2206.02275) has been out.
-The arXiv link: [https://arxiv.org/abs/2206.02275](https://arxiv.org/abs/2206.02275)

 ---

 I was glad to work on it with my peers [Alexander Tyurin](https://k3nfalt.github.io/), [Lukang Sun](https://lukangsun.github.io/), and prof. [Peter Richtarik](https://richtarik.org/) from [King Abdullah University of Science and Technology](https://cemse.kaust.edu.sa/) on the paper **"Sharper Rates and Flexible Framework for Nonconvex SGD with Client and Data Sampling"**.
+The arXiv link for the paper: [https://arxiv.org/abs/2206.02275](https://arxiv.org/abs/2206.02275).

 During numerical experiments for that paper, we heavily exploited an advanced research simulator for Federated Learning called **FL_PyTorch**: